 Car Hit Us From Behind, Insurance Company Want Us To Pay Excess Fee

-By Olivia Terrence.
-Last updated 25th May 2021.
+By Lewis Cobain.
+Last updated 24th January 2023.
 A situation we hear often is ‘a car hit us from behind and my insurance company want us to pay an excess fee – what do we do?’.
 In this guide, we’ll explain.

 An excess on a policy is the fixed amount that you either have to pay out before the insurance kicks in or which is withheld by the insurance company in the event of car accident claims and other insurance payouts.